-I give permission for leading, cross country g, other (identify spore that with the participusness of the risk varie y to understand the risk cacident insurance av no); is insured by r, field hockey, for ts):oation in sports es significantly for the sk inherent in stallable through our family pol comes the risk of injury to from one sport to another sports through meetings, a the school (yes no); icy with: Policy number: Name of policy hold er: I am aware that participating in sports will involve travel with sport and with the travel involved and with this knowledge in mind, grand travel with the team.
-By this signature, I hereby consent to allow the physician(s) a school to perform a pre-participation examination on my child and to participation in athletics/activities for his/her school during the school physician(s) of health care provider(s) to share appropriate information athletics and activities with coaches and other school personnel as de Additionally, I give my consent and approval for the above not school or VHSL athletic program, publication or video.
-To access quality, low-cost comprehensive health insurance to going to www.coverva.org or calling 855-242-8282. rant permission for my and other health care p provide treatment for I year covered by this on concerning my child emed necessary. amed student's picture y child/ward to provider(s) sele r any injury or o form.
-I further d that is relevar e and name to ected by myself or the condition resulting from resulting from to allow said nt to participation in be printed in any high PART V- EMERGENCY PE RMISSION FORM (To be completed and signed by by the parent/guardian) STUDENT'S NAME: GRADE: AGE: DOB: HIGH SCHOOL: CIT Υ: Please list any significant health problems that might be significant to a physician evaluating g your child in ( case of an emergency: PLEASE LIST ANY ALLERGIES TO MEDICATIONS, ETC: IS THE STUDENT CURRENTLY PRESCRIBED AN INHALER OR EPI-PEN?
-IS THE STUDENT PRESENTLY TAKING ANY OTHER MEDICATION?
+I give permission for (name of child/ward) to participate in any of the following sports that are NOT crossed out: baseball, basketball, cheerleading, cross country, field hockey, football, golf, gymnastics, lacrosse, soccer, softball, swim/dive, tennis, track, volleyball, wrestling, other (identify sports):

+I have reviewed the individual eligibility rules and I am aware that with the participation in sports comes the risk of injury to my child/ward.
+I understand that the degree of danger and the seriousness of the risk varies significantly from one sport to another with contact sports carrying the higher risk.
+I have had an opportunity to understand the risk inherent in sports through meetings, written handouts or some other means.
+He/she has student medical/accident insurance available through the school (yes no); has athletic participation insurance coverage through the school (yes no); is insured by our family policy with:

+Policy number:

+Name of policy holder:

+I am aware that participating in sports will involve travel with the team.
+I acknowledge and accept the risks inherent in the sport and with the travel involved and with this knowledge in mind, grant permission for my child/ward to participate in the sport and travel with the team.

+By this signature, I hereby consent to allow the physician(s) and other health care provider(s) selected by myself or the school to perform a pre-participation examination on my child and to provide treatment for any injury or condition resulting from participation in athletics/activities for his/her school during the school year covered by this form.
+I further consent to allow said physician(s) of health care provider(s) to share appropriate information concerning my child that is relevant to participation in athletics with coaches and other school personnel as deemed necessary.

+Additionally, I give my consent and approval for the above named student's picture and name to be printed in any high school or VHSL athletic program, publication or video.

+To access quality, low-cost comprehensive health insurance through FAMIS for your child, please contact Cover Virginia by going to www.coverva.org or calling 855-242-8282.

+PART V- EMERGENCY PERMISSION FORM

+(To be completed and signed by the parent/guardian)

+STUDENT'S NAME: GRADE: AGE: DOB: HIGH SCHOOL: CITY: Please list any significant health problems that might be significant t o a physician eval uating your child ir ı case of an emergency: PLEASE LIST ANY ALLERGIES TO MEDICATIONS, ETC: IS THE STUDENT CURRENTLY PRESCRIBED AN INHALER OR EPI-PEN?
+CATION: IS THE STUDENT PRESENTLY TAKING ANY OTHER MEDICATION?
 DOES THE STUDENT WEAR CONTACT LENSES?
-EMERGENCY AUTHORIZATION: In the event I cannot be reached in an the coaches and staff of I order the injection and/or anesthesia and/or surgery for the person n DAYTIME PHONE NUMBER (WHERE TO REACH YOU IN AN EMERGENCE High School to hospita amed above. alize, secure pro oper treatment for and to EVENING TIME PHONE NUMBER (WHERE TO REACH YOU IN AN EMER GENCY): CELL PHONE NUMBER: → SIGNATURE OF PARENT/GUARDIAN: RELATIONSHIP TO STUDENT: Emergency Permission Form may be reproduced to travel with respective te ams and is acceptable fo or emergency tre atment in needed.
+EMERGENCY AUTHORIZATION : In the event I cannot be reached in a the coaches and staff of order the injection and/or anesthesia and/or surgery for the person DAYTIME PHONE NUMBER (WHERE TO REACH YOU IN AN EMERGEN High School to he named above. ospitalize, secure p proper treatment for and to EVENING TIME PHONE NUMBER (WHERE TO REACH YOU IN AN EME RGENCY): CELL PHONE NUMBER: → SIGNATURE OF PARENT/GUARDIAN: DAT E: RELATIONSHIP TO STUDENT: Emergency Permission Form may be reproduced to travel with respective t eams and is accepta able for emergency t reatment in needed.

-→ I CERTIFY ALL OF THE ABOVE INFORMATION IS CORRECT:

-Parent/Guardian signature

-The pre-participation physical examination is not a substitute for a thorough annual examination by a student's primary care physician.
+→ I CERTIFY ALL OF THE ABOVE INFORMATION IS CORRECT: Parent/Guardian signature The pre-participation physical examination is not a substitute for a thorough annual examination by a student's primary care physician.